Clueless

 Clueless is a 1995 American coming-of-age teen comedy film written and directed by Amy Heckerling.
-It stars Alicia Silverstone, and was produced by Scott Rudin and Robert Lawrence.
+It stars Alicia Silverstone and was produced by Scott Rudin and Robert Lawrence.

-The film is a loose adaptation of Jane Austen's 1815 novel Emma.
-The plot centers on a beautiful, popular, wealthy high school student who wants to do "good deeds".
-She befriends a newcomer and decides to give her a makeover while playing matchmaker for her teachers and examining her own existence.
+Loosely adapted from Jane Austen's 1815 novel Emma, the film follows a "beautiful, popular, wealthy" high school student who wants to do "good deeds".
+She befriends a newcomer and decides to give her a makeover while playing matchmaker for her teachers and examining her own life.

-Clueless was filmed in Southern California over a 40-day schedule.
-Heckerling studied Beverly Hills High School students to understand how teenagers in the 1990s talked and learned some appropriate slang terms from them.
+Filming took place in Southern California over a 40-day schedule.
+To develop an authentic depiction of 1990s teenage culture, Heckerling observed students at Beverly Hills High School and incorporated contemporary slang into the dialogue.

-The film grossed $88 million worldwide, and was further successful in the home video market.
-It received positive reviews from critics and is considered to be one of the best teen films of all time.
-Clueless has developed a cult following and has a continuing legacy.
-The film was followed by a spin-off television sitcom and series of books.
+The film was released by Paramount Pictures on July 19, 1995.
+It grossed $88 million worldwide against a $12 million budget and achieved additional success in the home video market.
+It received positive reviews from critics and is widely regarded as one of the best teen films of all time.
+(Note: Attributed to multiple references:) Clueless has since developed a cult following and maintained a lasting cultural legacy.
+It inspired a spin-off television series and a series of books.
+In 2025, the film was selected for preservation in the United States National Film Registry by the Library of Congress for being "culturally, historically, or aesthetically significant".